RenzoMurinaCadierno/NodeJSLoginAuthentication/README.md

 1. Introduction
 ---------------

-This is a minimal attempt at an excercise a teacher suggested us to do to integrate some concepts we learned in a NodeJS and MongoDB course at EducacionIT institute, based on a skeleton of a NodeJS app we have seen and discussed during that course.
+This is a minimal attempt at an excercise a teacher suggested us to do to integrate some concepts we have learned in a NodeJS and MongoDB course at EducacionIT institute, based on a skeleton of a NodeJS app we have seen and discussed during that course.
 So, shout out to Daniel Sanchez (our teacher) and the academy itself for pushing us to practise and learn a little bit more every day.

 Before going on, let me clarify that I have done this only as my first practise of backend authentication with NodeJS.
 I did not add any front-end decoration with plain CSS, bootstrap or alikes since this was not the objective of the excercise.